Ottermatics/dropbox-ignore-cli/README.md

-# dropblock
+# dropblock-cli

-A cross-platform CLI tool to ignore or unblock files and folders in Dropbox using platform-specific methods.
+A cross-platform CLI tool to ignore or unblock files and folders in Dropbox using platform-specific methods, based on official documentation here https://help.dropbox.com/sync/ignored-files

 ## Features